1974 Birmingham International

 The 1974 Birmingham International was a men's tennis tournament played on indoor carpet courts at the Birmingham Municipal Auditorium in Birmingham, Alabama, in the United States that was part of the 1974 USLTA Indoor Circuit.
 It was the second edition of the event and was held from February 13 through February 17, 1974.
-Top-seeded Jimmy Connors won the singles title and earned $5,000 first-prize money.
+Top-seeded Jimmy Connors won the singles title and earned $5,000 first-prize money after defeating Sandy Mayer in the final.